shopware/docker/README.md

 This repository contains a base image with Alpine + PHP + (Caddy or Nginx), which you can use to build your docker image with your code.

-> [!WARNING]
-> Due to DoS possibility with `Transfer-Encoding` we recommand using Nginx Image instead of Caddy.
-[See this issue for more information](https://github.com/shopware/docker/issues/107)

 > [!NOTE]
 > This docker image expects that you install all extensions using Composer.
 Otherwise, you will get `The class X is not found` errors.
 See [docs for more information](https://developer.shopware.com/docs/guides/hosting/installation-updates/extension-managment.html)